Atopos666/Atopos666.github.io/index.md

 Here is **Huasen Xi (Henry, 席华森)**.

-I am a senior undergrad majoring in Computer Science and minoring in Artificial Intelligence at University of Chinese Academy of Science.
+I am a junior undergrad majoring in Computer Science and minoring in Artificial Intelligence at University of Chinese Academy of Science.
 I also majored in artificial intelligence Currently, I am an exchange student at the University of California, Berkeley.

 If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *huasenxi[at]mais[dot]ucas[dot]ac[dot]cn*